dashingsoft/pyarmor/docs/tutorial/advanced.rst

 Patching source by inline marker
 ================================

-Before obfuscating a script, Pyarmor scans each line, remove inline marker plus the following one whitespace, leave the rest as it is.
+Before obfuscating a script, Pyarmor scans each line, remove inline marker plus the following one white space, leave the rest as it is.

 The default inline marker is ``# pyarmor:``, any comment line with this prefix will be as a inline marker.